taraazin/taraazin.github.io/_pages/about.md

   <br>
   <em>This is a classic example of how understanding presuppositions becomes tricky in complex sentence structures such as conditionals. </em>
 </p>

+Semantics is tricky because humans don’t always say what they mean: we lie, we joke, we hint, we presuppose.
+If even people trip over meaning, can machines ever truly get it?
+I’m exploring one small piece of that big question by focusing on presuppositions in conditionals.

 ## My Academic Story